slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
 Understanding this is the beginning of wisdom."
 -- Kevin Kelly [1952]*

-> *"Never allow someone to be your priority while allowing yourself to be their option."
--- Mark Twain [1835]*

 Focus on what you can give.
 However, after taking first steps, mirror their behavior.
 Don’t cross oceans for people who wouldn’t even jump puddles for you.